2006695/CS220AU-DP-2022/README.md

 - 2022-11-01 studied mark scheme and sample essays on digital identities
 - 2022-11-01 discussed format of website. thought about different ways to present an essay on a website. e.g different pages/tabs, hyperlinks.
 - 2022-11-08 thought about research question, 'is the aquisition of personal data an extestential threat?'
+- 2022-11-24 watch social dilemma documentary
+- 2022-11-26 created v/r map
+- 2022-11-28 researched PII and the use of cookies on the internet
+- 2022-11-28 read Nick Bostram's research paper on extestential risks
+- 2022-11-28 built presentation of progress so far
+- 2022-11-28